 Dr Bert Quin has now stood down from day-to-day involvement in commercialisation to devote more time to creating a broader perspective and deeper understanding of environmental issues among farmers, regional councils, recreational water users and lawmakers.
-He remains the second-largest shareholder in PRL.
+He remains the second-largest shareholder in Pastoral Robotics Ltd.

 Leaching of nitrate-nitrogen (NO3-N) from cow urine patches is the most serious threat facing the future viability – environmental and quite possibly economic – of grazed dairy farms in New Zealand, and ultimately in many countries around the world.
 Proposed solutions to this problem have largely focused on changing the fundamental basis of the year-round grazing model to one extent or another, all requiring increased capital expenditure on and maintenance of housing or stand-off pads, and capital and running costs on collecting and distribution of manure.
 Solutions that permit full-time grazing are largely focused on means of better matching the energy and protein ratio of the feed to the cow’s intake requirements, such as by different plant species, or mixes of crops and pasture.

 All these will require much research, and new skills to be learnt by the farmer.

 1.2.
 Spikey® urine-patch detection and ÒRUN® urine patch treatment

 PRL first developed a working prototype 1.8m-wide Spikey® towed by a quad-bike.
 Spiked metal wheels on Spikey detected recent urine patches with a high degree of accuracy by measuring soil surface electrical conductivity (patent application 617342).